altbdoor/kusaba-helma/_posts/2016-04-26-Emergency-Announcement.md

 This is an emergency announcement.
 We are currently having issues with Helma, and it is more or less in a lockdown now.
 Discussions can be found [here](http://desustorage.org/c/thread/2638250), <strike>but desustorage appears to be down for me as well.
 Not a good day to start with today</strike>.

+**Update: 28 Apr 2016**

+> Apparently the domain transfer is going to take a while, so the site's going to stay down until at least May 3rd.
+Wish I could speed things up, but there's nothing I can do.

+The server should be ready by then, so all that is left is the domain.

+---

 **Update: 27 Apr 2016 around 6.00 PM GMT+8**

 > Good news for once.
 I managed to regain control of the domain name, and purchased a new hosting package from another company.
 Helma should be up and running again in a couple of days, unless I get sucker punched by something else.